 I used to be a carb-aholic.
 True story.
 My favourite foods were pasta, bread, pizza, cake, you name it, if it had flour in it I liked it.
 This diet seemed to work well for me (or so I thought) until I entered my twenties.
 That’s is sort of when things started to change, and they changed on every level you can imagine.

-My ass and my thighs getting a little bit bigger was the least of the side effects, although at the humble age of 21 it seemed like the most important matter.
+My lower half getting a little bit bigger was the least of the side effects, although at the humble age of 21 it seemed like the most important matter.
 What I came to realize later and was far more concerning, was how extremely tired I felt all the time.
 And when I say tired, I mean tiiiiiired.
 If you’ve been (or still are) a carb addict, you are more than familiar with the extreme fatigue that follows a carb-crash.

 And that folks, is one of many reasons why I gladly eat zoodles instead of pasta without even blinking.
 Sure, real pasta and bread can be really tasty, I hear you.
 But you know what tastes even better than that?
 Being healthy, felling good, not feeling bloated, having ENERGY throughout the day and not feeling like a bag of garbage.
 THAT, is priceless, and well worth eating zoodles for.
 Plus, zoodles are only the vehicle for all the yummy ingredients you put on there anyway.
 If you have tasty toppings, all of sudden the noodles aren’t as important, end of the story.